 "Being able to help others reach their goals and push themselves further than they thought they could is a great feeling.
 I really believe it’s a win-win situation as the inspiration goes both ways," he comments on his pacing experience. " Many friendships have been made from spending many miles on our feet together."

 "I feel my brain cancer has become a blessing to me," Greg offers.
 He says it has served him more than improving his health.
-Running has allowed him to focus on reaching more goals in life.
+Running has allowed him to focus on reaching more goals in his personal life.

 Walking, and then running, he says changed his life for the better.
 "One of my oncologists told me that he was convinced that my running was probably why I could tolerate my chemo so well."